Shivom Hits 24 Hour Trading Volume of $69.00 (OMX)

-Shivom (CURRENCY:OMX) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on January 29th.
-During the last week, Shivom has traded flat against the dollar.
-One Shivom coin can now be bought for about $0.0004 or 0.00000004 BTC on major cryptocurrency exchanges including Kucoin, Coinsuper, CoinBene and IDEX.
-Shivom has a total market cap of $396,468.06 and approximately $69.00 worth of Shivom was traded on exchanges in the last 24 hours.
+Shivom (CURRENCY:OMX) traded flat against the U.S. dollar during the one day period ending at 21:00 PM E.T. on January 30th.
+One Shivom coin can now be purchased for about $0.0004 or 0.00000004 BTC on popular exchanges including Coinsuper, DDEX, CoinBene and IDEX.
+In the last week, Shivom has traded flat against the U.S. dollar.
+Shivom has a market cap of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.